|Category:||Commentaries & Reference|

 “This Atlas is a wonderfully illustrated tool to aid the layperson, student of the Scripture, or pastor who wants to dig deeper and gain new insights and appreciation of the setting, context, and message of the Bible.
 The text is easy to follow, pictures are brilliant, and maps are incredibly useful as the reader moves through the related narratives.
 I highly recommend this marvelous resource.”

-James K. Hoffmeier, Professor of Old Testament & Near Eastern Archaeology, Trinity Evangelical Divinity School
+James K. Hoffmeier, Professor of Old Testament and Near Eastern Archaeology, Trinity Evangelical Divinity School

 “During the 44 years I served as a college professor I used many good atlases.
 However, I have never seen one comparable to this in the breadth of material, the depth of coverage, and the outstanding quality of its impressive and abundantly illustrated maps and photos of Bible lands.”